microsoft/onnxruntime/docs/execution_providers/TensorRT-ExecutionProvider.md

 When/if using [onnxruntime_perf_test](../../onnxruntime/test/perftest#onnxruntime-performance-test), use the flag `-e tensorrt`

 ## Configuring Engine Max Batch Size and Workspace Size
-By default TensorRT execution provider builds an ICudaEngine with max batch size = 1 and max workspace size = 1 GB One can override these defaults by setting environment variables ORT_TENSORRT_MAX_BATCH_SIZE and ORT_TENSORRT_MAX_WORKSPACE_SIZE. e.g. on Linux
+By default TensorRT execution provider builds an ICudaEngine with max partition iterations = 6, max workspace size = 1 GB and min subgraph size = 1.

-### override default batch size to 10
-export ORT_TENSORRT_MAX_BATCH_SIZE=10
+One can override these defaults by setting environment variables ORT_TENSORRT_MAX_BATCH_SIZE and ORT_TENSORRT_MAX_WORKSPACE_SIZE. e.g. on Linux

 ### override default max workspace size to 2GB
 export ORT_TENSORRT_MAX_WORKSPACE_SIZE=2147483648

+### override default maximum number of iterations.
+Now run maximum 1000 iterations to partition the models, otherwise the whole model will fall back to other execution providers.
+export ORT_TENSORRT_MAX_PARTITION_ITERATIONS=1000

+### override default minimum subgraph node size in graph partitioning.
+Subgraphs with smaller size will fall back to other execution providers.
+export ORT_TENSORRT_MIN_SUBGRAPH_SIZE=5